KyleKing/dash_charts/README.md

 ### Multi-Page Application

-Use the `AppWithTabs()` base class to quickly build applications with tabbed navigation.
+Use the `AppMultiPage()` base class to quickly build applications with tabbed navigation.
 You can set tabs to the top/bottom/left/right, to be compact or not, etc.

 See sample code in [examples/ex_multi_page.py](examples/ex_multi_page.py).
 Screenshot below: